-The Frenchmen’s profile has blended in nicely with the current Sassuolo frontline.
+The Frenchman’s profile has blended in nicely with the current Sassuolo frontline.
 His abilities off-the-ball have benefited the more ball-to-feet profiles in that frontline.
-Often stretching the opposition’s backline by holding his width on the touchline and being a willing natural runner.
-Laurienté has developed his understanding of his physical skills and used that to his advantage while playing in Italy.
+Often stretching the opposition’s backline by holding his width on the touchline and being a willing natural runner, Laurienté has developed his understanding of his physical skills and used that to his advantage while playing in Italy.

 His ability in isolation situations stands out the most about his game.
-More often than not, Laurienté will be isolated with his opposition full-back; like many other wingers, his close control and dribbling make him an even more desirable attacking outlet, an ability that places him as the best in Europe.
-At the time of writing, his 2.99 dribbles completed per night rank first in European football.
+More often than not, Laurienté will be isolated with his opposition full-back; like many other wingers, his close control and dribbling make him an even more desirable attacking outlet, an ability that places him as the best in Europe, and his 2.99 dribbles completed per match rank first in European football.
 The video below emphasises the profile of player he is:

 — U.S. Sassuolo (@SassuoloUS) October 25, 2022

-However, his dose needs more consistent decision-making and composure when he does enter the opposition box.
+However, he needs to be more consistent decision-making and composure when he does enter the opposition box.
 You would likely come with age and experience, but considering his profile and the type of chances he generates by himself, you would ideally want a more composed individual for the next level.
 He tends to rely heavily on his right foot, and when entering the box, the capability to go on the outside and use his weaker foot is not an option he utilises enough.

 Another area of improvement needed within the Frenchman’s game to take the step up as a top-level winger is the inconsistency of his ball-striking and shot selection.
 In the modern game, wide players are expected to be high-level two-way players with — the ability to create and score.
 He has shown the ability to create for others and himself; he has also demonstrated the ability to generate lots of shots within his minutes — 3.34 shots per ninety ranks in the 93rd percentile for wingers amongst Europe’s top 5 leagues.